Skip to Content

 Direct configuration editing

-If the admin panel is unavailable due to critical errors, debug can be enabled directly through the settings file.
+If the admin panel is inaccessible due to critical errors, you can enable debug mode directly through the settings file.

 'debug' => true,

-After resolving issues, be sure to return the debug value to false to ensure site security.
+After resolving the issues, be sure to set the debug value back to false to ensure site security.

 Critical errors

-When serious problems occur, the debugger displays detailed information on the full screen:
+When serious problems occur, the debugger displays detailed information in a full-screen view:

-• Error type — problem category (syntax, logical, system)
+• Error type — the category of the problem (syntax, logic, system)

-• Message — description of the specific problem
+• Message — a description of the specific problem

-• File and line — exact location of the error in the code
+• File and line — the exact location of the error in the code

-• Call stack — sequence of function execution until the error occurred
+• Call stack — the sequence of function calls leading up to the error

-• Variables — variable values at the time the error occurred
+• Variables — the values of variables at the time the error occurred

 Critical error